ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Mandatory-to-Address Requirements

-* REQ1 - Specify the format and encoding of 'scope'.
+* REQ1: Specify the format and encoding of scope.
 This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format: see {{sec-format-scope}} and {{ssec-auth-req}}.

-* REQ2 - If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{ssec-iana-AIF-registry}} and {{ssec-iana-coap-content-format-registry}}.
+* REQ2: If scope uses AIF, register its specific instance of "Toid" and "Tperm" as media type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{ssec-iana-AIF-registry}} and {{ssec-iana-coap-content-format-registry}}.

-* REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.
+* REQ3: If used, specify the acceptable values for the 'sign_alg' parameter: values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* REQ4 - If used, specify the acceptable values for 'sign\_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{COSE.Algorithms}}.
+* REQ4: If used, specify the acceptable values and structure for the 'sign_parameters' parameter: values and structure from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" registry {{COSE.Key.Types}}.
+* REQ5: If used, specify the acceptable values and structure for the 'sign_key_parameters' parameter: values and structure from the COSE key type capabilities as specified in the "COSE Key Types" registry {{COSE.Key.Types}}.

-* REQ6 - Specify the acceptable formats for authentication credentials and, if used, the acceptable values for 'cred_fmt': acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
+* REQ6: Specify the acceptable formats for authentication credentials and, if applicable, the acceptable values for the 'cred_fmt' parameter: acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
 Consistent acceptable values for 'cred_fmt' are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

-* REQ7 - If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{Section 3.1 of RFC9594}}) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.
+* REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope ('gname') are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.

-* REQ8 - Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter, see {{Section 4.1 of RFC9594}}: yes, as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.
+* REQ8: Define whether the KDC has an authentication credential as required for the correct group operation and if this has to be provided through the 'kdc_cred' parameter: yes, as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.

-* REQ9 - Specify if any part of the KDC interface as defined in {{Section 4.1 of RFC9594}} is not supported by the KDC: not applicable.
+* REQ9: Specify if any part of the KDC interface as defined in {{RFC9594}} is not supported by the KDC: not applicable.

-* REQ10 - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{Section 4.1 of RFC9594}}): the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.
+* REQ10: Register a Resource Type for the group-membership resources, which is used to discover the correct URL for sending a Join Request to the KDC: the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.

-* REQ11 - Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token; and the roles that the Client has as current group member: see {{ssec-admitted-methods}}.
+* REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource accessible through the KDC interface, depending on: whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token; and the roles that the Client has as a current group member: see {{ssec-admitted-methods}}.

-* REQ12 - Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: see {{client-operations}}.
+* REQ12: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: see {{client-operations}}.

-* REQ13 - Specify the encoding of group identifier (see {{Section 4.2.1 of RFC9594}}): CBOR byte string (see {{sec-retrieve-gnames}}).
+* REQ13: Specify the encoding of group identifiers: CBOR byte string (see {{sec-retrieve-gnames}}).

-* REQ14 - Specify the approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: see {{ssec-join-req-sending}} and {{ssec-join-req-processing}}.
+* REQ14: Specify the approaches used to compute and verify the PoP evidence to include in the 'client_cred_verify' parameter and which of those approaches is used in which case: see {{ssec-join-req-sending}} and {{ssec-join-req-processing}}.

-* REQ15 - Specify how the nonce N\_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead): see {{sssec-challenge-value}}.
+* REQ15: Specify how the nonce N_S is generated, if the access token is not provided to the KDC through the Token Transfer Request sent to the /authz-info endpoint (e.g., the access token is instead transferred during the establishment of a secure communication association): see {{sssec-challenge-value}}.

-* REQ16 - Define the initial value of the 'num' parameter: the initial value MUST be set to 0 when creating the OSCORE group, e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.
+* REQ16: Define the initial value of the version number for the group keying material: the initial value MUST be set to 0 when creating the OSCORE group, e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.

-* REQ17 - Specify the format of the 'key' parameter: see {{ssec-join-resp}}.
+* REQ17: Specify the format of the group keying material that is conveyed in the 'key' parameter: see {{ssec-join-resp}}.

-* REQ18 - Specify acceptable values of the 'gkty' parameter: Group_OSCORE_Input_Material object (see {{ssec-join-resp}}).
+* REQ18: Specify the acceptable values of the 'gkty' parameter.
+For each of them, register a corresponding entry in the "ACE Groupcomm Key Types" IANA registry if such an entry does not exist already: Group_OSCORE_Input_Material object (see {{ssec-join-resp}}).

-* REQ19 - Specify and register the application profile identifier: coap_group_oscore_app (see {{ssec-iana-groupcomm-profile-registry}}).
+* REQ19: Specify and register the application profile identifier: coap_group_oscore_app (see {{ssec-iana-groupcomm-profile-registry}}).

-* REQ20 - If used, specify the format and content of 'group\_policies' and its entries: see {{ssec-join-resp}}.
+* REQ20: If used, specify the format and default values of the entries of the CBOR map to include in the 'group_policies' parameter: see {{ssec-join-resp}}.

-* REQ21 - Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key}}.
+* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in the 'kdc_cred_verify' parameter and which of those approaches is used in which case.
+If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key}}.

-* REQ22 - Specify the communication protocol that the members of the group must use: CoAP {{RFC7252}}, also for group communication {{I-D.ietf-core-groupcomm-bis}}.
+* REQ22: Specify the communication protocol that members of the group use to communicate with each other (e.g., CoAP for group communication): CoAP {{RFC7252}}, also for group communication {{I-D.ietf-core-groupcomm-bis}}.

-* REQ23 - Specify the security protocols that the group members must use to protect their communication: Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+* REQ23: Specify the security protocol that members of the group use to protect the group communication (e.g., Group OSCORE).
+This must provide encryption, integrity, and replay protection: Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-* REQ24 - Specify how the communication is secured between the Client and KDC: by means of any transport profile of ACE {{RFC9200}} between Client and Group Manager that complies with the requirements in Appendix C of {{RFC9200}}.
+* REQ24: Specify how the communication is secured between the Client and the KDC.
+Optionally, specify a transport profile of ACE {{RFC9200}} to use between the Client and the KDC: by means of any transport profile of ACE {{RFC9200}} between Client and Group Manager that complies with the requirements in {{Section C of RFC9200}}.

-* REQ25 - Specify the format of the identifiers of group members: the Sender ID used in the OSCORE group (see {{ssec-join-resp}} and {{sec-pub-keys}}).
+* REQ25: Specify the format of the node identifiers of group members: the Sender ID used in the OSCORE group (see {{ssec-join-resp}} and {{sec-pub-keys}}).

-* REQ26 - Specify policies at the KDC to handle member ids that are not included in 'get_creds': see {{sec-pub-keys}}.
+* REQ26: Specify policies at the KDC to handle node identifiers that are included in the 'get_creds' parameter but are not associated with any current group member: see {{sec-pub-keys}}.

-* REQ27 - Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: see {{sec-new-key}}.
+* REQ27: Specify the format of (newly generated) individual keying material for group members or of the information to derive such keying material, as well as the corresponding CBOR map key that has to be registered in the "ACE Groupcomm Parameters" registry: see {{sec-new-key}}.

-* REQ28 - Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{ssec-auth-resp}}.
+* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{ssec-auth-resp}}.

-* REQ29 - Categorize newly defined parameters according to the same criteria of {{Section 8 of RFC9594}}: see {{ace-groupcomm-params}}.
+* REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of RFC9594}}: see {{ace-groupcomm-params}}.

-* REQ30 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of RFC9594}}, and under which circumstances: see {{ace-groupcomm-params}}.
+* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{Section 8 of RFC9594}} and under which circumstances: see {{ace-groupcomm-params}}.

 ## Optional-to-Address Requirements

-* OPT1 (Optional) - If the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group: not applicable.
+* OPT1: Optionally, if the textual format of scope is used, specify CBOR values to use for abbreviating the role identifiers in the group: not applicable.

-* OPT2 (Optional) - Specify additional parameters used in the exchange of Token Transfer Request and Response:
+* OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response:

    - 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact format of authentication credentials used in the group, in case the joining node supports the pairwise mode of Group OSCORE (see {{ssec-token-post}}).

    - 'kdc_dh_creds', to ask for and retrieve the Group Manager's Diffie-Hellman authentication credentials, in case the joining node supports the pairwise mode of Group OSCORE and the access token authorizes to join parwise-only groups (see {{ssec-token-post}}).

-* OPT3 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.
+* OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if the 'sign_info' parameter is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

-* OPT4 (Optional) - Specify possible or required payload formats for specific error cases: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).
+* OPT4: Optionally, specify possible or required payload formats for specific error cases: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).

-* OPT5 (Optional) - Specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC: see {{iana-ace-groupcomm-errors}}.
+* OPT5: Optionally, specify additional identifiers of error types as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': see {{iana-ace-groupcomm-errors}}.

-* OPT6 (Optional) - Specify the encoding of 'creds_repo' if the default is not used: no.
+* OPT6: Optionally, specify the encoding of the 'creds_repo' parameter if the default one is not used: no.

-* OPT7 (Optional) - Specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of RFC9594}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.
+* OPT7: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_uri' parameter, including the encoding of exchanged messages and other details: see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.

-* OPT8 (Optional) - Specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).
+* OPT8: Optionally, specify the behavior of the POST handler of group-membership resources, for the case when it fails to retrieve an authentication credential for the specific Client: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).

-* OPT9 (Optional) - Define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response (see {{Section 4.3.1.1 of RFC9594}}): the "Point-to-Point" rekeying scheme registered in {{Section 11.13 of RFC9594}}, whose detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.
+* OPT9: Optionally, define a default group rekeying scheme to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in {{Section 11.13 of RFC9594}}, whose detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

-* OPT10 (Optional) - Specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of RFC9594}}): see {{sec-leaving}} for the eviction of multiple group members.
+* OPT10: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_group_uri' parameter, including the encoding of exchanged messages and other details: see {{sec-leaving}} for the eviction of multiple group members.

-* OPT11 (Optional) - Specify policies that instruct Clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material: no.
+* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if those are unsuccessfully decrypted: no.

-* OPT12 (Optional) - Specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: the Group Manager SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-new-key}}).
+* OPT12: Optionally, specify for the KDC to perform a group rekeying when receiving a Key Renewal Request, together with or instead of renewing individual keying material: the Group Manager SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-new-key}}).

-* OPT13 (Optional) - Specify how the identifier of a group members's authentication credential is included in requests sent to other group members: no.
+* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.

-* OPT14 (Optional) - Specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6.1 of RFC9594}}): see {{sending-rekeying-msg}}.
+* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6 of RFC9594}}): see {{sending-rekeying-msg}}.

-* OPT15 (Optional) - Specify if Clients must or should support any of the parameters defined as optional in {{Section 8 of RFC9594}}: no.

 # Extensibility for Future COSE Algorithms # {#sec-future-cose-algs}